ros2/rosindex/README.md

 ROS Index
 =========

-A simple static index for known ROS packages.
+A simple static index for known ROS packages hosted at http://index.ros.org/.

 It builds in jekyll with a plugin to clone repositories containing ROS packages, scrapes them for information, and uses client-side javascript for quick searching and visualization.

 [ROS Index](http://index.ros.org/)